ohsu-comp-bio/dirac/README.md

 dirac.store(swift_path_root, path_to_file_on_local_system)
 ```

-This will store the file in your object store under the given base and path, then send a resource message describing the file to the Kafka topic you have specified.
+This will store the file in your object store under the given base and path, then send a resource message (encoded using the [OHSU Computational Biology schema](https://github.com/bmeg/bmeg-schemas/blob/master/ohsu/schema/core.proto)) describing the file to the Kafka topic you have specified.

 !